Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 An important question in chromatin biology is how the structural features of 3D chromatin organization are established.
 Few architectural proteins have shownto be essential for chromotin architecture.

 ![](/assets/mediator.jpg)
 [Figure5](http://wi.mit.edu/news/archive/2010/surprise-genome-structure-linked-developmental-diseases).
-Schematic of architecture proteins.©Image: Tom DiCesare/Whitehead Institute
+Schematic of architecture proteins.**©Image: Tom DiCesare/Whitehead Institute**.
 ### Mediator (coactivator)<a name="131"></a>
 Mediator is found at both the enhancers and the promoters of actively transcribed genes and promotes transcription by enabling pre-initiation complex (PIC) assembly and RNAPII elongation [[18]](http://dx.doi.org/10.1038/nrg.2016.112).